EliLillyCo/LillyMol/docs/Molecule_Lib/substructure_proto.md

 ## Conclusion
 Protocol Buffers enable the expression of fairly complex substructure searching concepts.
-But after working with these tools for any years, we are still encountering quite reasonable substructure query ideas that cannot be processed readily.
+But after working with these tools for many years, we are still encountering quite reasonable substructure query ideas that cannot be processed readily.
 There will be an ongoing effort to decide which of those unmet needs are worth addressing in LillyMol.